ARTICLES

 Philodendron Bipinnatifidum's Vivid Leaves

-Are you looking to fill a huge space with an extraordinary tropical plant?
-Look no further.
+Are you looking to fill a huge space with extraordinary tropical plants?
+Look no further than the philodendron bipinnatifidum.

-Though a bit harder to find for sale than some other more common philodendron varieties, this Philodendron makes for a perfect statement houseplant or tropical garden filler.
+Though a bit harder to find for sale than some other more common philodendron varieties, the tree philodendron makes for a perfect statement houseplant or tropical garden filler.
 It is known for its fabulous, showy, wide, and welcoming leaves that have the feel of a true tropical jungle.
+This makes it a great choice of plant for yoga rooms as well!

-Philodendron Bipinnatifidum has been cultivated for centuries, with its introduction to Europe occurring in the early 19th century.
-Since then, its popularity as an indoor plant or tropical garden plant has grown steadily, thanks to its low-maintenance nature and ability to thrive in a variety of indoor and tropical conditions.
+Philodendron bipinnatifidum, or the tree philodendron, has been cultivated for centuries, with its introduction to Europe occurring in the early 19th century.
+Since then, its popularity as an indoor plant or tropical garden plant has grown steadily, thanks ot its low-maintenance nature and ability to thrive in a variety of indoor and tropical conditions.
 Today, it is a beloved addition to countless homes, offices, tropical gardens, and public spaces around the world.

 Confusion About the Name of Split Leaf Philodendron